GertVanPeer/Git_project_Sep2023/Concepts_dictionary.md

   - staging is done by `$git add`

 - Local repository: The repository where you keep your snapshots.
 It is found in `.git `hidden folder.
 It is on your computer (locally).

+P.S.: to check in what conceptual areas my files are, I can use `git status`